 ‘Make Way for the Ladies’

-During WWII, University of Iowa women stepped (or in this case, high-stepped) into roles normally occupied by men, including, for the time, as players in the Hawkeye Marching Band.
+During WWII, University of Iowa women stepped (or in this case, high-stepped) into roles normally occupied by men, including, for the first time, as players in the Hawkeye Marching Band.
 In fact, female instrumentalists made up 50 percent of the previously all-male band, according to a press article from Oct.
 4, 1943 entitled “Bandsmen Make Way for the Ladies.”

 Despite Director of Bands Charles B. Richter’s 1944 observation that women were “the equal to men, except in their volume of playing,” the ranks of the Hawkeye Marching Band would go back to being exclusively men after 1945 and would remain that way until Title IX took effect in 1973.